Skip to main content

 variableDeclarationIgnoreFunction

-Ignore variable declarations for non-arrow and arrow functions.
+Whether to ignore variable declarations for non-arrow and arrow functions.
+Default: false.

 Examples of code with { "variableDeclaration": true, "variableDeclarationIgnoreFunction": true }: